epicallan/squid/README.md

       where_ (p ^.
 Field @"personAge" >=. just (val 18))
       return p

-  -- | You can as well use overloaded labels to access values getPerson' :: SqlPersist m Person getPerson' = do
+  -- | You can as well use overloadedlabels to access values getPerson' :: SqlPersist m Person getPerson' = do
     select $